co0ke/mmt-test/README.md

 - Allow configuration of stored procedure names
 - Write generic interface or base class for repositories
 - Use secrets for connection string
-- Integration tests
+- Integration tests to seed and destroy DB data as opposed to relying on preexisting data
-- Add multi currency support
+- Make WebApplicationFactory used in integration tests static
+- Unit tests for API project